bruno07dev/gobarber-api/README.md

 Import the Insomnia.json on Insomnia App

 #### Requirements
--Node.js
+- Node.js
--Yarn or npm
+- Yarn or npm
--One instance of PostgreSQL
+- One instance of PostgreSQL
--Docker
+- Docker
--Insomnia
+- Insomnia

 #### Clone the project and access the folder